Why can't we house the homeless?

 As long as there is an asset bubble with housing we will always have extreme difficulties in providing enough affordable housing.
-The economy getting "stronger" could actually make homelessness worse depending on how those economic gains are used.
+The economy getting "stronger" could actually make homelessness worse depending on the nature of those economic "gains"1.
 For example if people decide to park their money in residential housing as a speculation without any plans to actually lease it out then a stronger economy that allows more speculators to buy housing could make things worse not better.
 The reason is that just like the toilet paper panic of 2020 you can have a situation where if you made more toilet paper the supply would just be immediately taken by hoarders who are buying the toilet paper not to use it but to speculate on the future price of it going up.
 Supply actually has to make it to the people who need it for it to be useful.
 I unfortunately see this dynamic on the exact same block I am typing this post on, there's 2 investor owned properties on this block alone that are perfectly habitable but have been empty long term.
 Nearby there were also some residential buildings where the construction was stalled for over a decade due to financing issues despite this being one of the biggest decades of returns in that area on residential housing.
 Increasing the supply of housing will only start to put a dent into the homelessness situation if those houses are actually made available to people who need a place to live.

 So why do we have empty houses despite a housing availability crisis?
 Why does the price of houses keep going up?

 No discussion on housing can really be complete with covering the Not In My Back Yard phenomena.
 This type of behaviour is so common that it's often referred to in common conversations by it's acronym NIMBY.
 There's also a culture counter to this known as YIMBYs or Yes In My Back Yarders.